weixian-zhang/azure-servicehealth-integration/README.md

 # azure-servicehealth-integration

 ### What this App does?
-* Fetches Azure Service Health [incidents](https://learn.microsoft.com/en-us/azure/service-health/service-health-notifications-properties) and [impacted resources](https://learn.microsoft.com/en-us/azure/service-health/impacted-resources-security) for 2 separate Entra tenants
+* Generates HTML report and sends as email for Azure Service Health [incidents](https://learn.microsoft.com/en-us/azure/service-health/service-health-notifications-properties) and [impacted resources](https://learn.microsoft.com/en-us/azure/service-health/impacted-resources-security) for 2 Entra tenants
 * fetches incidents using [Events Api - List by Subscription Id](https://learn.microsoft.com/en-us/rest/api/resourcehealth/events/list-by-subscription-id?view=rest-resourcehealth-2022-10-01&tabs=HTTP)
+* fetches impacted resources using [Impacted Resources - List By Subscription Id And Event Id](https://learn.microsoft.com/en-us/rest/api/resourcehealth/impacted-resources/list-by-subscription-id-and-event-id?view=rest-resourcehealth-2022-10-01&tabs=HTTP)
 * a single incident (a.k.a service issue) can be identified uniquely by its Tracking Id.
 * Each incident can contain multiple impacted services, and each impacted service can contain description for multiple regions.
   Each region can contain multiple description and updates.